-Gross Income – the total money earned or unearned, such as wages, salaries, rents, pensions, or interest, received from any source without regard to deductions.
+Gross Income.
+The total money earned or unearned, such as wages, salaries, rents, pensions, or interest, received from any source without regard to deductions.

-Guardian – an individual or entity appointed as guardian by the probate and family court under the provisions of M.G.L. c.
+Guardian.
+An individual or entity appointed as guardian by the Probate and Family Court under the provisions of M.G.L. c.
 201.

-Guardianship Fees and Related Expenses – fees for guardianship services and incurred expenses that are essential to enable an incompetent applicant or member to gain access to or consent to medical treatment.
+Guardianship Fees and Related Expenses.
+Fees for guardianship services and incurred expenses that are essential to enable an incompetent applicant or member to gain access to or consent to medical treatment.

-Health Insurance – coverage of health-care services by a health-insurance company, a hospital-service corporation, a medical-services corporation, a managed care organization, or Medicare.
-Coverage of health-care services by MassHealth, Health Safety Net (HSN), or Children’s Medical Security Plan (CMSP) is not considered health insurance.
+Health Insurance.
+Coverage of healthcare services by a health-insurance company, a hospital-service corporation, a medical-services corporation, a managed care organization, or Medicare.
+Coverage of healthcare services by MassHealth, Health Safety Net, or Children’s Medical Security Plan (CMSP) is not considered health insurance.

-Health Safety Net (HSN) – a source of funding for certain health care under 101 CMR 613.00: Health Safety Net Eligible Services and 614.00: Health Safety Net Payments and Funding.
+Health Safety Net (HSN).
+A source of funding for certain health care under 101 CMR 613.00: Health Safety Net Eligible Services and 101 CMR 614.00: Health Safety Net Payments and Funding.

-Incarceration – the confinement in a penal institution of an individual.
-An individual is not incarcerated if he or she is on parole, probation, or home release, and does not return to the institution for overnight stays.
+Incarceration.
+The confinement in a penal institution of an individual.
+An individual is not incarcerated if they are on parole, probation, or home release and do not return to the institution for overnight stays.

-Income Deductions – specified deductions, as described in 130 CMR 520.011: Standard Income Deductions through 520.014: Long-term-care Earned-income Deductions that may be made from the gross income of an applicant or member.
+Income Deductions.
+Specified deductions, as described in 130 CMR 520.011 through 520.014, that may be made from the gross income of an applicant or member.

-Incompetent Applicant or Member – an applicant or member who has been adjudicated as incompetent and in need of a guardian by the probate and family court under the provisions of M.G.L. c.
+Incompetent Applicant or Member.
+An applicant or member who has been adjudicated as incompetent and in need of a guardian by the Probate and Family Court under the provisions of M.G.L. c.
 201.

-Institution (Medical) – a public or private facility providing acute, chronic, or long-term care, unless otherwise defined within 130 CMR 515.000 through 522.000: Other Division Programs.
-This includes acute inpatient hospitals, licensed nursing facilities, state schools, intermediate-care facilities for the mentally retarded, public or private institutions for mental diseases, freestanding hospices, and chronic-disease and rehabilitation hospitals.
+Institution (Medical).
+A public or private facility providing acute, chronic, or long-term care, unless otherwise defined within 130 CMR 515.000 through 522.000: Other Division Programs.
+This includes acute inpatient hospitals, licensed nursing facilities, state schools, intermediate-care facilities for the mentally retarded (ICF-MRs), public or private institutions for mental diseases, freestanding hospices, and chronic-disease and rehabilitation hospitals.

-Institutionalization – placement of an individual in one or more medical institutions, where placement lasts or is expected to last for a continuous period of at least 30 days.
+Institutionalization.
+Placement of an individual in one or more medical institutions, where placement lasts or is expected to last for a continuous period of at least 30 days.

-Interpreter – a person who translates for an applicant or member who has limited English proficiency or a hearing impairment.
+Interpreter.
+A person who translates for an applicant or member who has limited English proficiency or a hearing impairment.

-Irrevocable Trust – a trust that cannot be in any way revoked by the grantor.
+Irrevocable Trust.
+A trust that cannot be in any way revoked by the grantor.

-Jointly Held Resources – resources that are owned by an individual in common with another person or persons in a joint tenancy, tenancy-in-common, or similar arrangement.
+Jointly Held Resources.
+Resources that are owned by an individual in common with another person or persons in a joint tenancy, tenancy in common, or similar arrangement.

-Lawfully Present Immigrants – see 130 CMR 518.003(A): Lawfully Present Immigrants.
+Lawfully Present Immigrants.
+See 130 CMR 518.003(A): Lawfully Present Immigrants.

-Life Estate – a life estate is established when all of the remainder legal interest in a property is transferred to another, while the legal interest for life rights to use, occupy, or obtain income or profits from the property is retained.
+Life Estate.
+An estate established when all of the remainder legal interest in a property is transferred to another, while the legal interest for life rights to use, occupy, or obtain income or profits from the property is retained.

-Limited English Proficiency – persons who are unable to communicate effectively in English because their primary language is not English and they have not developed fluency in the English language.
+Limited English Proficiency.
+Persons who are unable to communicate effectively in English because their primary language is not English and they have not developed fluency in English.

-Look-back Period – a period of consecutive months that the MassHealth agency may review for transfers of resources to determine if a period of ineligibility for payment of nursing-facility services should be imposed.
+Look-back Period.
+A period of consecutive months that the MassHealth agency may review for transfers of resources to determine if a period of ineligibility for payment of nursing-facility services should be imposed.

-Lump-sum Payment a one-time only payment that represents either a windfall payment, or the accumulation of recurring countable income, such as retroactive unemployment compensation or federal veterans’ retirement benefits.
+Lump-sum Payment.
+A one-time-only payment that represents either a windfall payment or the accumulation of recurring countable income, such as retroactive unemployment compensation or federal veterans’ retirement benefits.

-MassHealth Agency – the Executive Office of Health and Human Services in accordance with the provisions of M.G.L. c.
+MassHealth Agency.
+The Executive Office of Health and Human Services in accordance with the provisions of M.G.L. c.
 118E.

-Medical Benefits – payment for medical services provided to a MassHealth member.
+Medical Benefits.
+Payment for medical services provided to a MassHealth member.